lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Non-Arbitrary operations
 Perhaps as in the more or less deterministic actions of a compiler, what parts of a higher level coordination process such as an election should be done according to protocol (which could involve testing/checking if not pre-set algorithms) and not in arbitrary 'flower arranged' ways subject to constant arbitrary human alteration on whim?
 (2024.06.07)

+## Formalities of ownership and tragedy of the commons

+## Psychology and learning in types of signal environments

 ## meaning and multilingual elections
 - automated translation